Indian budget likely to cut tax rates for individual taxpayers, sources say

 Many groups have been urging the government to cut personal income tax rates to spur demand and lift economic growth, which sank to a six-year low of 4.5% in the July-September quarter from 7% a year ago.

-Prime Minister Narendra Modi earlier this year cut corporate tax rates to 15% for new manufacturers and to 22% for existing companies, from about 30%.
+Indian Prime Minister Narendra Modi earlier this year cut corporate tax rates to 15% for new manufacturers and to 22% for existing companies, from about 30%.

-Finance Minister Nirmala Sitharaman is expected to present the budget for 2020/21 fiscal year on February 1.
-He has promised a budget that will do more to boost growth.
+Finance Minister Nirmala Sitharaman is expected to present the budget for 2020/21 fiscal year on Feb.
+1. She has promised a budget that will do more to boost growth.

 Another government official said a proposal to relax long- term capital gains on stock investments was under consideration, to attract investors.